Computer Security - Relay Attacks

 The PKES system usually provide three options.
 Firstly, using the key-fob, remotely open the car at a distance of up to 100 meters.
 Secondly, open and close the car (by touching the door handle) when the key-fob is within about 1 meter from the car.
 Thirdly, start the engine when the key-fob is inside the car.
 The basic idea of a relay attack is to firstly extend the distance over which the key-fob and car communicate, and secondly to intercept and retransmit the data being transmitted between the key-fob and the vehicle.

 In the 1990's car manufacturers were being pushed by national authorities to introduce electronic key systems as a way to combat car theft.
 However as with most forms of technology, thieves looked for ways to circumvent the software.
 In 2011 experts were saying that with smart keys it would be impossible to steal new cars.
-However already in 2010 it was shown that PKES systems were vulnerable to
+However already in 2010 it was shown that PKES systems were vulnerable to relay attacks, a specific example of the man-in-the-middle and replay attacks.

 Basic Principles

-low-frequency (LF) transmitting antennas fitted both inside and outside the vehicle (often called 'exciters').
+PKES systems use a series of 125 kHz low-power low-frequency (LF) transmitting antennas fitted both inside and outside the vehicle (often called 'exciters').
 The external antennas are usually located in the door handles, mirrors and boot (there are also 2, usually 3, or occasionally 4 'exciters' inside the vehicle).
 When you touch the car handle a LF signal is transmitted from the antennas to 'wake-up' the key (this is often called the 'challenge').
 The key becomes activated if it is sufficiently close and it will then transmit its ID back to the vehicle via a radio frequency (RF) signal (usually 315 MHz or 434 MHz UHF).
 If the ID is correct the vehicle is unlocked.
 These systems must be quite sensitive, yet robust, and include encryption and decryption to protect the key ID.

 The system does a bit more than just identify the 'owner' of the car.
 The 'wake-up' signal is a pre-defined string of bits which is recognised by the key-fob whilst in a very low power sleep mode (other signals or random noise can't wake-up the key-fob).
 The key-fob then wakes up and answers to the car controller.
 This whole process takes about 10 milliseconds, and the driver does not notice any delay between touching the door handle and unlocking the car.
 There is an anti-collision system in place to avoid interference from simultaneous key-fob signals should several key-fobs be in use.
 Also the key-fob receives different signal strengths from the different antennas, and I have read that it uses this to localise the key-fob.
 This was a quite a technical challenge since it must tell the difference between a key-fob in the pocket of a jacket on the back seat and a key-fob left in a bag on the cars sunroof.
 In many car user manuals they advise drivers to place the key-fob in the car in a way as to not be interpreted as being outside the vehicle (i.e. not left in door pouches or on dashboards).

-RFID chip embedded in the key.
+The key (or transponder) is equipped with an immobiliser, a type of RFID chip embedded in the key.
 The car queries the RFID tag to verify if the key is authorised.
 The immobiliser system is designed to prevent physical copying of the key as well as any attempt to physically bypass the lock.
 Only a key with a previously paired RFID tag would be authorised to start the engine.
 RFID technology can operate both passively and actively, in PKES systems the RFID is powered by a button cell in the key.

 There are at least two different ways the PKES works.
 Firstly, the car send out a beacon on an LF channel either periodically or when the door or boot handle is touched.
 Secondly, the beacon can be either a short 'wake-up' message, or a longer 'challenge' message which contains the car identifier.
 When woken up the key-fob computes a response and sends it on a UHF channel.
 The car receives the response and verifies it.
 The technique used to allow access to the car is different from the technique use to allow the engine to be started when the key-fob is known to be inside the car.